Committee (3rd Day) (Continued)

 The amendment tabled by the noble Baroness, Lady Bowles, would effectively establish an additional levy on legitimate businesses: to duplicate due diligence checks that are already being conducted by regulated firms such as banks and lawyers, which such businesses already have commercial relationships with.
 Were these measures to be adopted, they would unnecessarily delay the process of company formation from the same day—in its most accelerated form—to an average of weeks, not days.
 This would additionally result in a significant increase in the cost of incorporation at Companies House.
 Also, any such obligations would only duplicate those already carried out by financial institutions and other firms that are already regulated in the UK.
 Any entity with a UK bank account is already required to go through customer due diligence.
 It would be neither effective nor proportionate to compel Companies House to duplicate these requirements.

-For these reasons, I therefore ask the noble Baronesses, Lady Bowles and Lady Kramer, and my noble friend Lord Naseby, to withdraw their amendments.
+For these reasons, I therefore ask the noble Baronesses, Lady Bowles and Lady Kramer, and my noble friend Lord Naseby, to withdraw or not press their amendments.

 I can even give the Minister a small case history of what could happen.
 Somebody goes to Companies House, pays their £12 and registers.
 It is then reported to HMRC that they have registered.
 They then write in four months later to say that they have ceased trading.
 That is a wonderful vehicle for money laundering: they are a registered company, and HMRC has forgotten about them because they have told it that they are not trading.
 If a quarter of a million of them are doing this—I am not saying there are quite as many as that—it is a huge loophole and Her Majesty’s Government have to figure out how to deal with that section of companies that are currently being registered fully through Companies House.